 5 Phases of Parenting – Phase 5

-When I first started teaching I knew what the College of Education thought I should know, my grades were solid, but after I signed that contract, my entire education came flashing before my eyes.
-I mean all the classes that I thought I should have studied harder came rushing into my head.
-It was then that you wonder if you made the right choice.
-But move ahead I did and after teaching for a couple of years, I felt confident because of what I had learned in college and now what I had applied on the job.
+When I first started teaching, I knew what the College of Education thought I should know; my grades were solid, but after I signed that contract, my entire education came flashing before my eyes.
+I mean, all the classes that I thought I should have studied harder came rushing into my head.
+It was then that you wondered if you had made the right choice.
+I gained momentum by applying what I had learned in college in combination with experience.

-These 5 Phases of Parenting are meant to help you as a parent see a bigger picture as you move through various the various phases.
-Now, some of these overlap with each others and depending on the age grouping the child is in currently, you may even move back to a previous phase for a short time.
-But then you’re back at Phase 5 in a much shorter time.
+These 5 Phases of Parenting will help you parent and see a bigger picture as you move through various phases.
+The phases overlap, and depending on the age grouping the child is currently in; you may even move back to a previous phase for a short time.
+But then you’re back at Phase 5 in a much faster time.